Archdiocese of San Francisco: Province of San Francisco

 The Metropolitan Ecclesiastical Province of San Francisco covers Northern California north of the Monterey Bay, as well as all of Hawaii.
 The Archbishop of San Francisco, who is ex officio metropolitan bishop of the province of San Francisco, has limited oversight responsibilities for the Dioceses of Honolulu, Oakland, Sacramento, San Jose, Santa Rosa, and Stockton.

 Prior to the elevation of the Diocese of Las Vegas to an archdiocese in May 2023, the province of San Francisco also covered the Dioceses of Las Vegas, Reno and Salt Lake City.
+Prior to the elevation of the Diocese of Los Angeles to an archdiocese in 1936, the province of San Francisco included all of the Catholic dioceses in California, Nevada, Utah, and Hawaii.